 ROSEN, A LEADING NATIONAL FIRM, Encourages Gaia, Inc. Investors to Secure Counsel Before Important Deadline in First Filed Securities Class Action Initiated by the Firm – GAIA

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Gaia, Inc. (NASDAQ: GAIA) between December 27, 2017 and November 7, 2022, both dates inclusive (the “Class Period”), of the important February 21, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Gaia, Inc. GAIA between December 27, 2017 and November 7, 2022, both dates inclusive (the "Class Period"), of the important February 21, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Gaia securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.